Skip to main content

 man working out in living room grabbing shoulder in pain

 Like the shoulder itself, the rotator cuff is a complex set of working parts that allow you to lift and rotate your arms (hence the name).
-The rotator cuff is made up of four different muscles (the supraspinatus, infraspinatus, subscapularis and teres minor) and the tendons that attach them to the bone to help stabilize your shoulder joint.
-So you can have a problem with one or many of the muscles and suffer from the same weakness.
+You can have a problem with one or many of the muscles and suffer from the same weakness.
+Sports medicine physicians like Dr. Kim run you through various tests to first confirm that it’s a rotator cuff injury and then sort out the severity of the damage.

 “People come in with similar kinds of pain and often complain of the same thing,” Dr. Kim says.
 “We sort out where the weakness is really coming from to figure out which part of the rotator cuff it is, and how bad it is.”

-You may not easily notice the weakness yourself if, say, you can still raise up your arm.
+You may not easily notice the weakness yourself if you can still raise your arm.
 But you might feel a pain, pop or click when you move your arm a certain way or sleep on it in bed.
 Other times, you don’t notice it until one shoulder gives out or is noticeably weaker when you try to lift something you normally have no problems with.

 Rotator Cuff Tendonitis

-The tendons of your rotator cuff can become irritated and inflamed, leading to tendonitis.
+Irritated and inflamed rotator cuff tendons can lead to tendonitis.
 It’s something that usually occurs over time, whether from sleeping on the same side of your body every night or performing repetitive motions that require you to raise your arm above your head.
+As you move, the space around your rotator cuff narrows and the tendons rub against other parts of the shoulder, causing more irritation and pain.

 “This is what some refer to as impingement or bursitis,” Dr. Kim says.
 “We have a bursa, which is a little fluid-filled sac around the rotator cuff that allows things to glide over each other.
 Inflammation can cause it to swell with more fluid, which leads to pain.”